LipSurf/plugins/chrome-extension/README.md

 	Should be in order of what should match first (likely want matches with optional parameters first) Why not always regx?
 User-friendly presentation to in options is important.
 `delay`: can be single value or array if different matches should have different delays (indexes correspond to matches)

+hacks
+===
+When this is available: `navigator.permissions.query({name: 'microphone'})` use it instead of `navigator.mediaDevices.getUserMedia` so we can query for permission without requesting it from both the background and option pages.

+marketing
+===
+*send to the guy who couldn't use his hands and posted the video of the spoon on the magnet that he could feed himself with *Alexa, Google Home, Apple ?

 dev reqs
 ===